How To... - DIY Finishing - Finishing Techniques

 Which wood is suitable for handles or tool handles

-Not every species of wood is suitable for tool handles or handles.
+Not every wood species is suitable for tool shanks or handles.
 The wood used must have strength, flexibility and durability.
-In the case of the hammer or axe, where the striking force is high and there is recoil, the handle must be able to withstand large shocks without splitting, cracking or warping and take them without transmitting them to the user's arm.
+In the case of the hammer or axe, where the force of the blow is high and there is recoil, the handle must be able to withstand the high shocks without splitting, cracking or warping and absorb them without transmitting them to the user's arm.
 The grain, texture, pore size or tannin content of the wood are also important, as are the design, dimensions or finish of the handle.

-Below are some of the most commonly used species for making handles or tool tails:
+Below are some of the most commonly used species for tool handles or tails:

-• frasin - perhaps the most used species due to its very high shock-absorbing capacity.
+• frasin - perhaps the most widely used species due to its very high shock-absorbing capacity.
 It is flexible, does not crack or splinter.
 The only drawback is its low outdoor resistance.
-That's why outdoor tools should be stored carefully, away from rain and moisture.
-Suitable for axe shank or hammer.
+Outdoor tools should therefore be stored carefully, away from rain and damp.
+Suitable for an axe or hammer.

 wooden tool handles

 • oak - the higher the density the better because it absorbs much of the impact shock, reducing user fatigue.
-Unfortunately, it has a tendency to crack which is why it is recommended more as a saw or knife handle.
+Unfortunately, it tends to crack which is why it is recommended more as a saw or knife handle.
 Outdoor resistance is very good.
-The existence of tannin can cause the metal blades to rust, so they should be protected.
+The presence of tannin can cause rusting of metal blades, so they should be protected.

-• maple - a hardwood used to make baseball bats.
-It does not absorb shock as well as ash, and the user often feels the blows.
-On very hard impact it tends to split along the grain.
+• maple - a hard wood used to make baseball bats.
+It doesn't absorb shock as well as ash, and the user often feels the impact.
+It tends to split along the grain on very hard impact.

-• birch - Known for its very high shock absorption capacity.
-It does not have the cracking tendency of maple and is resistant to the outside.
+• birch - known for its very high shock absorption capacity.
+It is not prone to maple cracking and is resistant to the outside.

 • carpen - hard and abrasion-resistant wood, but less elastic.
-It has been used to make tool handles since ancient times.
-Low outdoor resistance.
+It has been used for tool handles since ancient times.
+Low exterior strength.

-• fag - hard, resilient and easy to process wood.
-It holds up well over time, but has low outdoor resistance.
+• fag - hard, elastic and easy to work.
+It holds up well over time but has low outdoor resistance.
 It is very suitable as a saw or chisel handle.

-• cherry - is used for its fine appearance and special colour.
-However, it is softer than other types of wood and less resistant, being prone to breakage.
+• cherry - is used for its fine appearance and great color.
+However, it is softer than other types of wood and less resistant and prone to breakage.
 It is recommended as handles for tools that are not used intensively.

-• nuc - is a wood that is distinctive in colour and design, but fragile and prone to cracking and splintering.
-I mention it though because its beautiful appearance, especially after oiling, leads many to use it.
-It is recommended for non-impact tools such as knives or batteries.
+• nuc - is a beautiful wood in color and design, but fragile and prone to cracking and splintering.
+I mention it, however, because its very beautiful appearance, especially after oiling, leads many people to use it.
+It is recommended for non-impact tools such as knives or files.

-The appearance makes many exotic species, such as mahogany, to be used for the handles of collector's tools.
-The high cost, however, limits their common use.
+The appearance makes many exotic species, such as mahoganyto be used for the handles of collectible tools.
+But their high cost limits their common use.

 wooden tool handles